Cdrew92/ministry-platform-api/README.md

 print_r($events);
 ```

+### userID Parameter ###
+While using the Client Credentials grant flow, unless a user is explicitly specified using the userID parameter in each POST, PUT, or DELETE call,
+records created through the REST API are created using the user associated with the API client record your application is using.
+Note that
+security roles applied to that user are used in authorizing requests regardless of what user is specified with the userID parameter.

+NOTE: The userID parameter is not required for any POST, PUT, or DELETE requests.

 ### POSTing new Records
 Data can be written to database via HTTP POST request.
 The new data is specified in the record and all required fields must be provided.
 The record is an array of arrays (2D array) so multiple rows can be created in one API call.
 Note that even if you are creating only one
 row of data, the record data must still be a 2D array.

-This example will add two participants to an event, each with the status of 02 Registered:
+This example will add two participants to an event on behalf of ```User_ID: 9534```, each with the status of 02 Registered,:
 ```php
 // Create the array of records to POST
 $rec = [];